-A Dirt bike is generally referred to as an off-road motorcycle, but there are many different types of dirt bikes.
-In this articles we’ll cover every name of dirtbike classification, as well as what each type is used for.
+A Dirt bike is generally referred to as an off-road motorcycle, but there are many different types of dirt bikes, so how do you know which is right for you?

 There are 8 main types of dirt bikes, and each one is designed for a specific style of riding.
 Read through each name and description, then decide which one is a good bike for you.